getsentry/sentry-javascript/packages/replay/README.md

-# @sentry/replay
+# Sentry Session Replay

 Note: Session Replay is currently in beta.

 ## Pre-requisites

 For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser), or an equivalent framework SDK (e.g. [@sentry/react](https://www.npmjs.com/package/@sentry/react)) installed.
-The minimum version required for the SDK is `7.x`.
+The minimum version required for the SDK is `7.23.0`.

+Make sure to use the exact same version of `@sentry/replay` as your other Sentry package(s) are, e.g. `@sentry/browser` or `@sentry/react`.

 `@sentry/replay` requires Node 12+, and browsers newer than IE11.